 What is a Good Engagement Rate on Facebook?

-According to our 2021 Social Media Industry Benchmark Report, the median engagement rate for Facebook is 0.08%.
-Out of the top 25% of brands across all industries — the brands performing best on social media — the median engagement rate is 0.214%.
-Using those numbers as your baseline, it’s clear to see what number you need to reach to have a good engagement rate on Facebook and what your objective should be if you want to be a bit above the rest.
+According to our 2023 Social Media Industry Benchmark Report, the median engagement rate for Facebook is 0.060%.
+Out of the top 25% of brands across all industries — the brands performing best on social media — the median engagement rate is 0.182%.
+Using those numbers as your baseline, it’s clear to see what number you need to reach to have a good engagement rate on Facebook and what your objective should be if you want to perform above the average rate.

 Another factor that goes into engagement rate on Facebook is the posting frequency.
-When it comes to how often to post on Facebook, the median for brands across all industries is 5.5 times per week while brands in the top 25% for engagement post about 4.9 times per week.
+When it comes to how often to post on Facebook, the median for brands across all industries is 5.04 times per week while brands in the top 25% for engagement post 4.5 times per week.

 Facebook Engagement Rate by Industry

-While we’ve calculated the average engagement rate across all industries, every industry has its own unique set of metrics.
+While it’s a good idea to reference the average engagement rate across all industries, every industry has its own unique set of metrics.
 Comparing your engagement rate to similar brands helps provide better insight into how your brand is performing in relation to the industry.

 Let’s take a look at the breakdown of a few industries along with examples of brands who are not only receiving high engagement within their own industry, but have posts with higher engagement than the overall median engagement rate.